equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 ```

 ## Generate your GCP Keys
-There is a helper script in the `util` directory named `setup_gcp_project.sh` you will need.
+There is a helper script in the `util` directory named `setup_gcp_project.sh`.
+You will need.
 The Google Cloud SDK installed to run this, and you'll most likley need to have the `Project Owner Role`.

 Once your keys are generated you should have a folder named `keys` in the `util` directory with the following files:
 ```